 Are There Any Home Hospice Care Options?

 Yes, there are home hospice care options available for those who qualify.
-These services typically include a team of professionals such as doctors, nurses, social workers and trained volunteers who can provide care and support in the home.
-Hospice care is tailored to meet the individual needs of the patient and their family, with the goal of providing comfort and improving quality of life.
+These services typically include a team of professionals such as doctors, nurses, social workers and trained volunteers.
+Who can provide care and support in the home.
+Hospice care is tailored to meet the individual needs of the patient and their family.
+With the goal of providing comfort and improving quality of life.